Kilnarn/Reckoner/README.md

 Reckoner
 ========
-It does calculations like some kind of a calculation or some shit. iOS Calculator
+It does calculations like some kind of a calculatron or some shit. iOS Calculator